awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-parameter-store.md

 Parameter Store is also integrated with Secrets Manager\.
 You can retrieve Secrets Manager secrets when using other AWS services that already support references to Parameter Store parameters\.
 For more information, see [Referencing AWS Secrets Manager secrets from Parameter Store parameters](integration-ps-secretsmanager.md) in this guide\.
 **AWS KMS encryption and pricing**
 If you choose the `SecureString` parameter type when you create your parameter, Systems Manager uses AWS KMS to encrypt the parameter value\.
 Parameter Store supports only [symmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#symmetric-cmks)\.
-You cannot use an [asymmetric KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#asymmetric-cmks) to encrypt your parameters\.
+You can't use an [asymmetric KMS key](https://docs.aws.amazon.com/kms/latest/developerguide/symm-asymm-concepts.html#asymmetric-cmks) to encrypt your parameters\.
 For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](https://docs.aws.amazon.com/kms/latest/developerguide/find-symm-asymm.html) in the *AWS Key Management Service Developer Guide*
 There is no charge from Parameter Store to create a `SecureString` parameter, but charges for use of AWS KMS encryption do apply\.
 For information, see [AWS Key Management Service pricing](https://aws.amazon.com/kms/pricing)\.
 For more information about AWS managed and customer managed keys, see [AWS Key Management Service Concepts](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html) in the *AWS Key Management Service Developer Guide*\.
 For more information about Parameter Store and AWS KMS encryption, see [How AWS Systems Manager Parameter Store Uses AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/services-parameter-store.html)\.
 To view an AWS managed key, use the AWS KMS `DescribeKey` operation\.
 This AWS Command Line Interface \(AWS CLI\) example uses `DescribeKey` to view and AWS managed key\.